5 Benefits of Including Inulin in Your Daily Diet

 Inulin can swell up if it absorbs water creating a gel-like texture.
 The gel-like texture helps in softening the stool and improving bowel consistency.

 Inulin, thus, helps in the frequency of bowel movements.
-It prevents constipation and is great for people who suffer from constipation.
+It prevents constipation and is great for people that suffer from constipation.
 What's more, inulin slows down the digestion process so the body can absorb maximum nutrients.

 4. Lowers the Blood Sugar